agalue/opennms-drift-kubernetes/minikube/README.md

 For this reason, the `kustomize` tool is used to generate a modified version of the templates, in order to be able to use them with `minikube`.

-> WARNING: Since version Kustomize 2.0.0 was released, the solution doesn't work.
-Still investigating about it ...

 ## Requirements

 * Install the [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) binary on your machine.